libitx/txbox/README.md

 ## Installation

-The package can be installed by adding `tx_box` to your list of dependencies in mix.exs.
+The package can be installed by adding `txbox` to your list of dependencies in `mix.exs`.

 ```elixir